 - Floor markers will be used at the front desk, café and theater entrance to help maintain social distancing.

 - The lobby of the FCAC is closed to seating in sections and has been reconfigured with removed or spaced out seating to accommodate social distancing.

 - In addition to our standard cleaning process, we are increasing the cleaning frequency of all public spaces.
-The cleaning and disinfecting products we used are approved by the EPA and proven to be effective against COVID-19
+The cleaning and disinfecting products we use are approved by the EPA and proven to be effective against COVID-19.

 - We are thoroughly disinfecting door handles, counters, seat armrests, handrails and all shared surfaces prior to, during and after every performance.

 - In event of multiple performances occurring on the same day, a minimum of 30 minutes will be allotted between performances and events to allow for ample cleaning and sanitization.

 - Hand sanitizer stations are available at each entrance, throughout the building and at points of entry to all event spaces.

 - Restrooms are open and will be cleaned and sanitized regularly.